simsationX/job-matching-tool/README.md

-# Symfony 7 Job-Matching MVP - Docker Setup
+# Symfony 7 Job-Matching MVP

 This project is a Symfony 7 MVP for job matching, with a Docker setup including PHP-FPM, MySQL, Nginx, and Mailhog.